johsteffens/beth/lib/bhvm/README.md

 1. A database for storing holors where each holor is addressable by an integer index.

 2. A collection of _virtual machine operations_ (vop).
 Each vop representing an operation of arity n on holors and containing an array of n+1 indices, where the first n indices address the input holors and the last one the output holor of the given operation.
 Normally, a vop can handle holors of all data types (f2_t or f3_t) in any combination.

 3. An executable array of vop, called _track_.
 Executing a track means executing all vop in the track from first to last in given sequence.

 4. An database of tracks, called _library_.

 Additional components are allowed but not mandatory.
 Typically such components would include operations such as conditional execution, jump, loop, branch, call-subroutine, etc (turning a HVM into a Turing Machine).

+## References
+[1] Moon, Parry Hiram and Domina Eberle Spencer.
+“Theory of Holors.”
+(1986). https://api.semanticscholar.org/CorpusID:116805209

 ------
 <sub>&copy; 2019, 2020 Johannes B. Steffens</sub>